plewis/termite-battle/README.md

 >E. Adams and M. Mesterton-Gibbons.
 2003.
 Lanchester’s attrition models and fights among social animals.
 Behavioral Ecology 14:719-723.

+This software was developed to support a manuscript in development (first author [Elizabeth Clifton](mailto:elizabeth.clifton@uconn.edu)).
+More details about how this program can be used will be added once the paper has been submitted.

 ## Compiling

 The program requires that the [Boost](https://www.boost.org) libraries program_options and filesystem be compiled.
 This can be done using the commands